 Marie – Here’s a classic dreamer.
 During instruction, Marie seems to float to a faraway land.
 ADD?
 Maybe.
 Ms. Sneed teaches from the front of the classroom, slightly to the right.
 And that’s where she places Marie.
 Ms. Sneed has learned to engage Marie by touching her desk lightly and telling stories that include Marie.

 As you can see, students with learning and attention do best along the front and sides of the room.
-Surprisingly, kids with behavior issues do well toward the back.
+Surprisingly, difficult students do well toward the back.

 Caleb – This is one friendly boy!
 The problem is – you guessed it – talking.
 He will talk to anyone at any time.
 Ms. Sneed found that a back corner (preferably sitting next to someone quiet) helped minimize Caleb’s talking.